 You can upload JPG or PNG files.
 They’ll be compressed and converted to JPG automatically.

 The profile picture is the smaller image at the bottom left.
 It’s usually a photo of the person or a logo.
 It’s now displayed as a circle with a white rim.

 For displaying on a desktop browser, it uses what’s called intrinsic CSS sizing, which basically means that the image fits within a container.
 In this case, the container is 400 pixels by 400 pixels.
 It’s cropped to a circle automatically.

 The recommended sizes to upload are:

 Profile picture: 400px by 400px.
-It’s displayed as a square image with rounded corners (the corners are applied automatically) and a thin white border.
-If you upload an image that isn’t a square, you’re given the option to reposition or zoom in when you upload.
+It’s displayed as a round image with a thin white border.
+If you upload an image that’s not a perfect square, you’ll be given the option to reposition the image when you go to change it.